starfysh-tech/core4-dev-team-metrics/README.md

 ## 🎮 Demo Data

 The application comes pre-loaded with demo data to help you explore its features.
-You can:

-- View example team assessments
-- Explore historical trends
-- See sample recommendations
-- Understand how the Core4 dimensions are measured in practice

 No login is required - just use the team name `demo` to see the demo data.